The Agent Factory Thesis

 Failure if absent.
 Uniform engine choice guarantees uniform trade-offs.
 The company either cannot afford its reliable workers or cannot trust its cheap ones.

 Current realization.
-We ship Dapr Agents, Claude Managed Agents, OpenAI Agents SDK, and OpenClaw-native as the current engine set.
+We ship Dapr Agents, Claude Managed Agents, OpenAI Agents SDK, Cursor SDK, and OpenClaw-native as the current engine set.
 Any engine that meets a job's reliability, cost, and operational contract satisfies the invariant.

-Invariant 5: The workforce is expandable under policy.
+Invariant 6: The workforce is expandable under policy.

 Why it must exist.
 A fixed roster cannot fit a moving problem.
 When a capability gap appears — a customer writes in a language the workforce doesn't speak, a workflow needs a specialist that doesn't exist yet — the workforce must be able to staff up on demand, within the policy the Principal set.
 Otherwise every gap becomes a ticket and the system stops moving.
 Expansion without policy is runaway.
 Policy without expansion is a frozen roster.
 Both fail.